amitdev101/leetcode/README.md

 # leetcode
-leetcode solutions in C and Python
+leetcode solutions in C, C++ and Python